Thousands join nationalist march on Polish Independence Day

 Poles have rallied to Ukraine’s cause, and Poland has welcomed large numbers of refugees.
 But there are also lingering tensions over a Polish-Ukrainian ethnic conflict in which 100,000 Poles were killed by Ukrainians during World War II.

 Some far-right groups try to keep those tensions alive.
-Posters at Friday’s march read “Stop the Ukrainization of Poland.”
+A few posters at Friday’s march read “Stop the Ukrainization of Poland.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.